-The parameter vector $\bm{\theta}$ takes, in this case, continuous values and corresponds to the vector of Lagrange multipliers resulting from the constrained maximization of the entropy.
-The maximum likelihood estimators $\bm{\hat{\theta}}(\mathbf{G})$ are found by solving, often numerically, the constraint equations
+with $Z(\bm{\theta})=\sum_{\mathbf{G}\in\mathcal{G}} e^{-\bm{\theta}\cdot \mathbf{c}(\mathbf{G})}$ being the \textit{partition function}.
+In the context of network theory, the maximum-entropy canonical models are also known as \emph{Exponential Random Graph Models}~\cite{holland1981,hunter2006, cimini19}.
+In this case, the vector of parameters $\bm{\theta}$ corresponds to the vector of Lagrange multipliers needed to carry out a constrained entropy maximization.
+The ML estimators $\bm{\hat{\theta}}(\mathbf{G})$ are found by solving the system of equations